Multi-consensus Decentralized Accelerated Gradient Descent: Related Work

-We review prior works that are closely related to the proposed algorithms.
-First, we review the penalty-based algorithms. \citet{nedic2009distributed} proposed the well-known decentralized gradient descent method, where each agent performs a consensus step and a gradient descent step with a fixed step-size which is related to the penalty parameter. \citet{yuan2016convergence} proved the convergence rate of decentralized gradient descent and showed how the penalty parameter affects the computation complexity.
-To achieve faster convergence rate and smaller communication complexity, a Network Newton method was proposed in \citep{mokhtari2016network}.
-In \citet{jakovetic2014fast}, Nesterov's acceleration was used to improve the convergence speed, and the method relied on multi-consensus to reduce the impact of penalty parameter.
-However, this kind of algorithms with fixed penalty parameters can only achieve a sub-linear convergence rate even when the objective function is strongly convex \citep{yuan2016convergence,lan2013iteration}.
-Recently, \citet{li2018sharp} proposed \texttt{APM-C}, which employed multi-consensus and increased the penalty parameter properly for each iteration.
-Due to Nesterov's acceleration, \texttt{APM-C} can achieve a linear convergence rate and a low communication complexity.
+We first review the penalty-based algorithms. \cite{nedic2009distributed} proposed the well-known decentralized gradient descent method, where each agent performs a consensus step and a gradient descent step with a fixed step-size related to the penalty parameter. \cite{yuan2016convergence} proved the convergence rate of decentralized gradient descent and showed how the penalty parameter affects the computation complexity.
+To avoid the diminishing step-size commonly required in penalty-based algorithms, \cite{jakovetic2014fast} combined multi-consensus and Nesterov's acceleration to achieve the optimal computation complexity for minimizing non-strongly convex functions. \cite{berahas2018balancing} proposed to use multi-consensus to achieve the balance between computation and communication complexity.
+Recently, \cite{li2018sharp} proposed \texttt{APM-C}, which employed multi-consensus and increased the penalty parameter properly for each iteration.
+Combining Nesterov's acceleration, \texttt{APM-C} can achieve a linear convergence rate and a low communication complexity. \cite{li2019communication} applied multi-consensus to network Newton method to achieve computation and communication efficiency.

-To achieve fast convergence rate, the gradient-tracking method was proposed in \citep{qu2017harnessing,xu2015augmented,qu2019accelerated}.
-There are two different techniques for gradient-tracking.
-The first technique keeps a variable to estimate the average gradient and uses this estimation in the gradient descent step. \texttt{EXTRA} is another gradient-tracking method which introduces two different weight matrices to track the difference of gradients \citep{shi2015extra,li2019decentralized}. \texttt{EXTRA} is much different from the standard decentralized gradient methods which only use a single weight matrix.
-Because of these differences, the convergence analysis for different gradient-tracking based algorithms are also different.
-Due to the tracking of history information, gradient-tracking based algorithms can achieve linear convergence for strongly convex objective functions \citep{qu2017harnessing,shi2015extra}.
-However, the previously obtained convergence rates and communication complexities are much worse than the method proposed in this paper.